p-adic iterated integration on semistable curves: Log curves

 We define the structure morphism to be the composition

 \end{definition}

-\begin{remark} The morphism $q\colon (S_t,\N_t)\to (S,\N)$ corresponds to the projection $\Spf V\ps{t}\to \Spf V$.
-Base-changing by this morphism is the usual product and exists in the formal setting.
-The $\pi$-$t$ base-change is not a morphism over $(S,\N)$ and therefore does not exist in the formal setting.
+\begin{remark} The morphism $h\colon (S_t,\N_t)\to (S,\N)$ corresponds to the projection $\Spf V\ps{t}\to \Spf V$.
+Base-changing by this morphism is the usual product.
+The $\pi$-$t$ base-change is not a morphism over $(S,\N)$.
 It takes semistable curves for which $\pi$ is a deformation parameter for the nodes (i.e.,~modelled on $x_1x_2=\pi$) and replaces them with curves where $t$ is a deformation parameter for nodes (i.e.,~modelled on $x_1x_2=t$).
 It will be important for defining the monodromy and Frobenius operators on fundamental groups.
 Observe that base-changing by $i$ is a left inverse to $\pi$-$t$ base-change.
 We will therefore also write $i\colon (X,M)\to (X_t,M_t)$ for the base-change of $i$ by $(X_t,M_t)\to (S_t,\N_t)$. \end{remark}

 For a log scheme $(X,M)$ over $(S,\N)$ and a closed point $x$, we will say that $x$ is a {\em smooth point}, {\em puncture}, {\em node}, or {\em annular point} if it has an \'etale neighborhood modeled on one the above.